PriceLab/BDDS/footprints/testdb/README.md

 - [ ] Add the new databases to [src/dbFunctions.R](https://github.com/PriceLab/BDDS/blob/master/footprints/testdb/src/dbFunctions.R)
 - [ ] Add your footprint files
 - [ ] Alter the file paths, database names, and IDs in the master scripts (`hint.R`, `wellington.R`, etc.)
+- [ ] Install the necessary R packages
 - [ ] Run the shell script using the nohup option to collect output
 - [ ] Check database contents
 - [ ] Make database read only